sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 **Logic for StorageCommon() get_fs_io_reads and get_fs_io_writes functions:**

-These two functions, `get_fs_io_reads` and `get_fs_io_writes`, are designed to retrieve the total number of disk reads and writes, respectively, by parsing the `/proc/diskstats` file.
+These two functions, `get_fs_io_reads` and `get_fs_io_writes`, are designed to retrieve the latest disk reads and writes, respectively, by parsing the `/proc/diskstats` file.
 They utilize similar logic, differing only in the column index used to extract the relevant information.

 1. **Check for `psutil` Module**:
    - The functions first check if the `psutil` module is available in the current environment by examining the `sys.modules` dictionary.